 Early History of the Quance family

-Another 226 words (16 lines of text) covering the years 1160, 1155, 1219, 1195, 1265, 1155, 1219, 1219 and 1722 are included under the topic Early Quance History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Quance research.
+Another 111 words (8 lines of text) covering the years 1160, 1155, 1219, 1195, 1265, 1155, 1219, 1219, 1722, 1785, 1859, 1785, 1774 and 1775 are included under the topic Early Quance History in all our PDF Extended History products and printed products wherever possible.

 Quance Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Quincy, Quincey, de Quincey, Quince and others.

 Early Notables of the Quance family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Quance Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Quance Notables in all our PDF Extended History products and printed products wherever possible.